sdclibbery/tradr/README.md

  x Allow bot to run over other currencies etc x Display valuesInEur/Btc on balances graph along with total combined value x Add key showing which currency is which on account balance graph
+* Add y axis labels
 * Add x axis labels to account balance graph - extract code from drawCandles
-* Auto update balances once per day (and dont do it on accessing accounts)
+* Auto update balances once per day (and don't do it on accessing accounts)
 * Show orders on the account history graph
-* Show account history graph as stacked
 * Have second account history graph in Btc as well as the Eur one
 * Can leave notes on orders explaining the reasoning behind them
 * Strategy